potassco/plasp/doc/output-format.md

 Conditional effects are currently only supported with SAS input problems.

-Actions may also have costs required to apply them.
+Actions may also have *action costs* required to apply them.
 Action costs are currently supported for SAS only.

 ### Constants/Objects